 CCRIF's flagship professional development Regional Internship programme is its Programme.
 It provides opportunities for students who have completed at least a bachelor's degree in the area of disaster risk management, environmental management, actuarial science, geography, climate studies or other related area to be assigned to national and regional organizations, where their knowledge and skills can be enhanced through practical work assignments.
-Regretfully, CCRIF took the decision to cancel the programme for 2020 as a precaution in light of the COVID-19 pandemic.
-Many potential host organizations were affected by lockdowns, and there were restrictions on international travel and local movement.
+Regretfully, CCRIF took the decision to cancel the programme for 2020 as a precaution in light of the COVID-19

 On November 27, 2020, CCRIF Director Saundra Bailey (right) and CCRIF TA Manager Elizabeth Emanuel (2nd from right) led a cheque presentation ceremony with UWI Registrar Dr. Maurice Smith (3rd from left) and Mona Principal Prof. Dale Webber (left) who also serves as pro vice chancellor for disaster risk management and resilience for The UWI.
 Also in the picture are two CCRIF scholarship recipients at The UWI.